Teigler/FoBOFD/README.md

 * NSubstitute

-## The ExplorerTree Component (ETC)
+## 4. The ExplorerTree Component

-The ETC is implemented in the ExplorerTree.dll.
+The ExplorerTree Component (ETC) is implemented in the ExplorerTree.dll.
 It is also possible to include only the ExplorerTree-Component in a project,
 to create your own dialogs to load files and folders.
 For this purpose this component provides an Application-Programming-Interface (API).